Use Cases of WP React Starter

 Free WordPress Plugin

-Real Custom Post Order (releases in Q1/2020) is a free WordPress plugin, which enables you to create a custom order of posts, pages and other taxonomies in the default WordPress table.
+Real Custom Post Order is a free WordPress plugin, which enables you to create a custom order of post order for posts, pages, WooCommerce products and custom post types in the default WordPress table.
 It is available at wordpress.org for free.
 This plugin uses the React frontend of WP React Starter to provide a drag & drop capability of items in the table.
 The order of the e.g. posts get saved in the database via a REST-API endpoint, which is written in OOP style in the backend of the plugin.